mehak-sachdeva/MGWR_workshop_book/Markdown/Example.md

 At this stage I am going to do the steps elaborated below live.
 The screenshots of the steps below will guide you if you need additional reference.

+*Please note, the screenshots below are taken on a Windows system.
+If you are using the software on Mac, the interface might differ slightly.*

 ### 1. Loading the dataset and variables

 <img src="../images/step_1.png" width="700">